Alf Baud: Football

+Nagambie

+Baud originally played with Nagambie, prior to signing with Eaglehawk Football Club in 1911.

+Carlton (VFL)

-Baud first played with Carlton with 1913 and during his three-season career was a member of two premiership sides.
+Baud first played with Carlton with 1913; and, during his three-season career, was a member of two premiership sides.
 The first came in 1914 when he played on the wing in the club's Grand Final victory and the other came the following season.
-He was captain in the 1915 Grand Final due to Billy Dick being suspended and started the game at half back.
+Selected on the half-back flank, he was Carlton's captain in the 1915 VFL grand final, replacing the suspended Billy Dick.

+Military service

-Soon after he joined the military, enlisting with the 5th Division as a signaller.
-After serving in Egypt and France, he was seriously wounded with a shrapnel injury to the head at Anzac Ridge in 1917, leaving him with reduced sight.
+On 31 July 1915, he enlisted in the First AIF, and served with the 5th Division as a signaller.
+After serving in Egypt and France, he was seriously wounded with a shrapnel injury to the head at Anzac Ridge on 30 September 1917, leaving him with reduced sight.
 The surgeons put a silver plate in his head that stayed in place for the remainder of his life.
+He was repatriated to Australia in 1918.

 Baud's war service and injury is mentioned in sports journalist Martin Flanagan's 2003 collection of essays The Game in Time of War.

-After the war he resumed work with the Post Office, and served for 50 years as a telegraphist and postmaster including long terms at the Ascot Vale and North Melbourne Post Offices.
+Carlton selector

+In 1937 he served as chairman of selectors for Carlton Football Club, and they won their first VFL Premiership since 1915.

+VFL Tribunal

 His interest with football continued with Baud spending 19 years on the VFL tribunal.

-In 1937 he served as chairman of selectors for Carlton Football Club, and they won their first VFL Premiership since 1915.
+Death

+He died at the Heidelberg Repatriation Hospital, Heidelberg, Victoria, on 5 December 1986.